hellopablo/faketerminal/README.md

 ```
 {
-    //  Which theme to skin the console with
-    'theme': 'default',

     //  The user's username
     'username': 'root',

     //  The hostname
-    'hostname': functwindow.location.host,
+    'hostname': window.location.host,

     //  How many history items to save
-    'historyLength': 1000,
+    'history': 1000,

     //  The prompt pattern
-    'prompt': '%hostname%: %cwd% %username%$',
+    'prompt': '[%username%@%hostname%: %cwd%] ',

     //  Any commands to run on "login"
-    'loginCommand': null,
+    'login': null,

     //  The user's current working directory
     'cwd': '~'
 }
 ```

-**Note:** The `username`, `hostname`, `loginCommand` and `initDir` can all be functions if you require dynamic behaviour
+**Note:** The `username`, `hostname` and `cwd` options can all be functions if you require dynamic behaviour.